whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 it will be the responsibility of consumers to fetch each one individually.
 This is not ideal and there is [on-going work to generate a single combined distribution](https://github.com/whosonfirst/go-whosonfirst-dist/compare/combined) but it's not complete yet.
-Unfortunately, right now I can't say when it will be finished beyond "real soon now".
+Unfortunately, as of this writing, I can't say when it will be finished beyond "real soon now".

 It's worth repeating that **GitHub have been entirely gracious throughout this